Dehydration

 Det är viktigt att dricka mycket när det är varmt.
 Foto: Plainpicture/Johnér

-When your body loses more fluid than you deliver to it, you may experience dehydration.
-If you are dehydrated, you may feel thirsty, have a dry mouth and become tired.
-You may also urinate less, and your urine will be a darker colour.
-With severe dehydration, you will experience a high pulse, confusion and can lose consciousness.
+If your body loses more fluid than you take in, you may become dehydrated.
+If you are dehydrated, you may feel thirsty, have a dry mouth and feel tired.
+You may also urinate less and your urine will be darker in colour.
+If you are severely dehydrated, you will have a fast pulse, be confused and may lose consciousness.

-A person who is dehydrated must drink something at once.
-It is best to avoid very sweet drinks and diet drinks, as these can cause diarrhoea, which will make you even more dehydrated.
+A person who is dehydrated needs to drink immediately.
+It is best to avoid very sweet drinks and diet drinks, as these can cause diarrhoea, which makes you even more dehydrated.

-If you have a stomach upset, it’s good to drink a little and often, although it can be difficult to drink between bouts of vomiting.
-You can try water or tea, or a special oral rehydration solution that is available from pharmacies.
-An oral rehydration solution will contain appropriate amounts of salts and sugar.
+If you have an upset stomach, it's good to drink little and often, although it can be difficult to drink between bouts of vomiting.
+You can try water or tea, or a special oral rehydration solution that can be bought from a pharmacy.
+An oral rehydration solution contains appropriate amounts of salts and sugar.

-Be aware of whether relatives are affected by the fact that it is hot.
-Bear in mind that children may find it more difficult recognise thirst.
-They may therefore need help to take on enough fluid during the day.
-It can also be a good idea to ask older relatives and neighbours if they need help.
+Check if any of your loved ones are affected by the heat.
+Remember that children may have a harder time recognising thirst.
+They may need help to stay hydrated throughout the day.
+It may also be a good idea to ask older relatives and neighbours if they need help.

-People who are particularly affected when temperatures rise during the summer are:
+People who are particularly affected when temperatures rise in the summer are:

-• people who have diseases, such as dementia, heart failure, kidney disease or diabetes
+• People with conditions such as dementia, heart failure, kidney disease or diabetes

 • pregnant women